nitincoded/idea-list/ideas.md

 # Blood Donor Registration

 Register as a blood donor, submit a sample & look up the results, and read about the latest blood requirements at emergency wards closest to you.

+# Food Truck Locator

+Get a notification when a food truck event is happening near you.
+Filter out trucks that you don't want to follow.